ValtteriAla/card-game/README.md

 #### TODO for v0.5:

-- Plan for general stylings
+- ~~Plan for general stylings~~ - First functionalities then stylings

 ##### Game 2